ironmac27/Senior-Project/README.md

 # Senior-Project
-This repository is to track work on my undergrade senior project
+This repository is to track work on my undergraduate senior project